 Publish or Perish on GNU/Linux

-You can install and use the Publish or Perish software on Intel-based GNU/Linux and other Unix-like systems with the aid of the Wine compatibility layer.
+Publish or Perish is Microsoft Windows-based software.
+However, you can install and run the Publish or Perish software on an Intel-based GNU/Linux and other Unix-like systems with the aid of one of the following:

 Publish or Perish should be able to run with the aid of the Wine compatibility layer under most Linux distributions for which Wine is supported.
-We have tested Publish or Perish with Wine version 1.1.42 running on a Ubuntu GNU/Linux 10.04 system with an Intel i386-class processor.
+We have tested Publish or Perish with Wine version 1.8.x (as of September 2016) running on a number of GNU/Linux based systems.

 Wine runs on many Unix-like systems, including FreeBSD and Solaris.
 Again, see Wine Binary Downloads on the Wine web site for the full list.
 If your favorite system isn't represented by a Wine binary package and you feel up to the challenge, you can also build and install Wine from source code.